amperity/amperity-docs/amperity_reference/source/data_tables.rst

 .. data-tables-transaction-attributes-extended-customer-flags-start

-..
-TODO: Do not use the word "column" in this paragraph, because it is also shared into ampiq/attributes.rst.

 Each record has a set of flags that indicate if a customer has purchased, the number of brand interactions, the number of brand channels, and if that customer is an early repeat purchaser.

 .. data-tables-transaction-attributes-extended-customer-flags-end